 The miller’s house, and more

 The building sits behind the re-created 1772 gristmill along the banks of the Little Gunpowder Falls.
 It most likely served originally as the miller’s house.
 Over the next 190 years or so, it became a joinery, a cooper shop, and a cannery.
 For at least the first half of the 20th century, it was once again a family dwelling.
-In the mid 1990s, with an all-volunteer crew and very limited funds, FOJM installed a wood shingle roof to replicate what was most likely to have been the building’s first roof type.
-The pictures below show that high humidity, tree canopy, and the porous wood surface provided the right conditions for a thick bed of moss to thrive on the roof.
+In the mid 1990s, with an all-volunteer crew and very limited funds, FOJM installed a wood shingle roof to replicate what was likely the building’s first roof type.
+The pictures below show how high humidity, tree canopy, and the porous wood surface provided the right conditions for a thick bed of moss to thrive on the roof.

 Cedar roofing for a high humidity area